February 14, 2020

-Located in Concord, Charlotte Motor Speedway hosts six NASCAR national division races each year including two Cup Series races and one exhibition race.
+Located in Concord, Charlotte Motor Speedway hosts NASCAR national division races each year including two Cup Series races.

 CMS is unique because it features both a speedway and road course.
 As a speedway, CMS is a 1.5-mile oval with 24-degree banking in all four turns.
 This helps cars turn but it’s so steep that if you stand on it, you’ll be diagonal!
 As a road course, CMS is a 2.28-mile circuit with 17 turns called the ROVAL.